How To Create An Effective Call To Action Button On Your Website

 All of the above examples employ just a couple of persuasive words that incentivize the target audience to complete the objective and click the CTA button.
 Try using the following persuasive words to get started:

 Reduce, limit or omit articles like “a,” “an” and “the.”
 For example, instead of “Watch the Video” use “Watch Video.”
-For a list of 200 CTA examples, read my post 10 Essential Calls to Action for Your Website With CTA Examples.
+For a list of 200 CTA examples, read my post 200 Calls to Action for Your Website.

 6. Link the CTA Button to a Destination Page